25Ericcheong/node-fundamentals/README.md

   `request` object passed in the connection callback is called a stream.
 As such, we listen for body content to be processed and it is processed in chunks.
 First get data by listening to stream `data` events and when data ends, stream `end` is called.

   Based on code in `server.js`, we assume request data is a string.
 We must then concatenate chunks into a string when listening to stream `data` and when stream `end`, will parse string ot JSON.
+However, since Node.js v10, simplified version can be used instead with the `for await .. of`.

 # Useful Node Modules